linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Risk Management Lessons from Long-Term Capital Management.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/9c78fbc8-d03c-4709-835e-e4f04de86bd2/80e241c2ee3772ff9c392d0fd409e874a8ab8510d8de014c8182f910bb6c52d7.jpg)
 FIGURE 3 LTCM Leverage and Asset Growth

 Unfortunately, this also increased the risks.
 Troubles began in May and June of 1998.
-A downturn in the mortgage-backed securities market led to a 16 percent loss in LTCM's capital, which dropped from  $4.7 to$ 4.0 billion, thereby increasing leverage from 28 to 31.
+A downturn in the mortgage-backed securities market led to a 16 percent loss in LTCM's capital, which dropped from  $4.7 to \$4.0 billion, thereby increasing leverage from 28 to 31.

 Then came August 17.
 Russia announced that its was "restructuring" its bond payments—de facto defaulting on its debt.
 This bombshell led to a reassessment of credit and sovereign risks across all financial markets.
 Credit spreads, risk premia, and liquidity spreads jumped up sharply.
 Stock markets dived.
 LTCM lost \$550 million on August 21 alone.
 Swap spreads, which usually never moved by more than a couple of basis points every day, had moved by 21 basis points.